Glinkis/mockemon/README.md

 });
 ```

-Then we can start mocking endpoints!
+Now we can start creating mocks.

 ```ts
 import { client } from "./client";